 “I am god; I can do whatever I want and you just have to deal with it.”

-- Then there are people who cling to the gods tenaciously in hopes to better cope with everyday living.
-The hotter their god-pursuit, the more fanatical they become shedding a real awkward light on the real deal, the God with the capital G. God calls His competitors foreign gods, because they are foreign to His character.
+- There is another group of people who cling to the gods tenaciously in hopes to better cope with everyday living.
+The hotter their god-pursuit, the more fanatical they become shedding a real awkward light on the real deal, the God with the capital G. God calls His competitors “foreign gods”, because they are foreign to His character.

 Original God is subtle.

 We have to search Him to find Him.
 Unless we take a concerted effort, get quiet and listen we won’t hear His still small voice.
 Another clue is His commitment to free will, and I believe this must prove difficult for the Lord at times: